boystrange/FairCheck/README.md

 ## Download, installation, and sanity-testing

-The artifact is packaged in a [VirtualBox image **FIXME** (external link)]() running Ubuntu Linux 20.04 LTS and it has been tested using VirtualBox 6.1 on MacOS 11.6.
+The artifact is packaged in a [VirtualBox image (external link)](https://doi.org/10.5281/zenodo.5547687) running Ubuntu Linux 20.04 LTS and it has been tested using VirtualBox 6.1 on MacOS 11.6.
 Once the image has been downloaded and activated and the operating system has booted, open the terminal (grey icon on the left dock) and type

 ``` bash
 cd FairCheck